openebs/community/CONTRIBUTING.md

-# OpenEBS Contributing Guidelines
+# OpenEBS Umbrella Contributing Guidelines
 > [!Important]
->This document is: OpenEBS Contributing Guidelines.
-OpenEBS is an umbrella project,  composed as a federation of individual sub projects (repositories).
-This document applies to the umbrella project, every sub project and repository in the OpenEBS organization.
+> OpenEBS is an "umbrella" project,  composed as a federation of individual sub projects (repositories).
+The umbrella project, every sub project, repository/repo and file in the OpenEBS organization adopts and follows the same set of umbrella policies in the OpenEBS Community repo.
+This is the Umbrella Contributing Guidelines.
 <BR>

 There are many exciting ways you can contribute to OpenEBS ❤️ <BR>